-The Whitney Center for the Arts (WCA) is a two-part project, including a 12,000 sq. ft. space remodeled for the Music programs and 48,000 sq. ft. of new space.
-The WCA, currently under construction, broke ground in winter 2014 and the new music wing opened for students during the fall semester 2015.
-The new space will house the growing Art programs at Sheridan College as well as a 422-seat concert hall.
+Officially opened in 2016, The Whitney Center for the Arts (WCA) was a two-part project, including a 12,000 sq. ft. space remodeled for the Music programs and 48,000 sq. ft. of new space.
+The WCA broke ground in winter 2014 and the new music wing opened for students during the fall semester 2015.
+The new space houses the growing Art programs at Sheridan College as well as a 422-seat concert hall.

 Creative space serving growing arts programs

-Cutting-edge spaces are being constructed to serve the Art students at Sheridan College.
-The new two-story space will include sculpture, drawing, painting, and ceramics studios; student and faculty galleries; and collaborative spaces.
+Cutting-edge spaces serve the Art students at Sheridan College.
+The new two-story space includes sculpture, drawing, painting, and ceramics studios; student and faculty galleries; and collaborative spaces.
 The new expansion also gives Sheridan College room to add to the Art program offerings.